 As a result of regional projects, World Cup and Expo, utilization of regional production capacity is expected to be close to maximum.
 Coupled with demand for cementing services in the oil and gas industry, and the fact that more than 80% of global cement production is used by non oil and gas industries, secure and stable supply oil well cement may become at risk in the near future.

 When it comes to cement additives, more than 70% cement additives used in the oil & gas industry is unique and not used by other industries.
 Hence, proprietary additives produced by major well cementing companies are critical to well cementing services, in particular high H2S, HT/HP wells and deep water.
 Yet, there is a number of chemical manufacturers who produce standard additives for the service companies and able to serve the marketplace outside their traditional customers (cementing companies).

 Halliburton and Schlumberger are dominant market players, controlling more than 60% of the global well cementing market.
 On average, both companies have equal share of this segment.
 When it comes offshore, Halliburton has been historically a leader in shallow water applications, whereas Schlumberger have dominated the deep water segment.
 There are a few smaller regional service companies, who would specialize in less critical jobs, where high-performing proprietary additives are not used.

-In the Middle East, Halliburton than is the dominant player, controlling almost half of the market, closely followed by Schlumberger.
+In the Middle East, Halliburton is the dominant player, controlling almost half of the market, closely followed by Schlumberger.
 Baker Hughes and other niche service providers make up the rest and represent less than 20% of the segment.

 There is a significant dependence on service providers in highly complex well applications, as the design and cementing slurry is critical and the competition in these high-complexity wells is limited to major service providers.
 In standard applications and secondary cementing, the power balance moves to Buyers due to a number of factors.